OWASP/OdTM/guide/lab1_introduction.md

 Note, the ontology-driven threat modelling framework is focused on the network communications.
 Every data flow represents a network connection from a client (edge without arrow) to a server (edge with arrow).
-Such a connection is bidirectional, and it does not have to create a flow from the server to client (but it should be taken into account).
+Such a connection is bidirectional, and you do not have to create a flow from the server to client (but this should be taken into account).

-### ...applying the cloud threats
+### ...and applying the cloud threats

+Example1 shows how the ontological approach works.
+Our rule engine has 'taken' the STRIDE threats from the [base threat model](../docs/BASEMODEL.md), which is an OWL (Web Ontology Language) ontology.
+Actually, that has been a result of reasoning of semantic interpretation of DFD (ontology too), e.g. ABox (Assertion Box), and the base threat model, e.g. TBox (Terminology Box).
+An introduction to Ontology Engineering [can be found here](https://people.cs.uct.ac.za/~mkeet/OEbook/) (if you really interested in).